 Alternative: Schedule Renewals with Cron

-If the systemd timer is not available or you prefer cron-based scheduling, you can configure automatic renewal manually.
-This approach is useful for systems without systemd or when you need custom renewal timing.
+Alternatively, if the systemd timer is not available or you prefer cron-based scheduling, you can configure automatic renewal manually.
+This approach is particularly useful for systems without systemd or when you need custom renewal timing.

 First, open the crontab file in edit mode using the following command: